mcollison/Pull-my-leg-request-tutorial/README.md

 # Pull [my leg] request tutorial
 An open challenge to submit comical punchlines to my jokes to demonstrate how pull requests can enable collaborative working.

 Why did the chicken cross the road?
+To get to the other side.

 What is orange and sounds like a parrot?
+A man in an orange costume squawking like a parrot.

 What did the cheese say to the mirror?
+Having a gouda time?

 How should you teach complex computer science?
+Direct memory upload to the brain.

 What did the ocean say to the beach?
+Caligula tried to kill me.

 What type of cheese do you use if you need to hide a horse?
+I saw someone write terrain clipping and you can't really top that answer.
+Also mascarpone sounds nothing like pony.

-What type of cheese is made backwards?
+What type of cheese is made backwards? ⸮sdrawkcab edam si eseehc fo epyt tahW

-What type of cheese doesnt belong to you?
+What type of cheese doesn't belong to you?
+N a c h o   c h e e s e